amtjitro/cse15l-lab-reports/lab-report-1-week-2.md

 ![Image](Easier Running.png)
 This optimizes remote running as we are able to save keystrokes.
 For instance, instead of being able to remotely run using one line/one keystroke, we'd have to use multiple keystrokes like so:
 ![Image](keystrokes.png)
-This takes 4 commands/keystrokes as contrasted to 1 as we must log onto the remote server, run the file, and exit.
+This takes 4 commands/keystrokes as contrasted to 1 as we must log onto the remote server, run the file, and exit all with separate keystrokes.